cuilandebu/EAGLE-rotation-curve-data/README.md

      and sh.MassType_Gas > 0 \
      and KappaCoRot >= 0.4 \
      and sh.GalaxyID = recal.GalaxyID \

 ORDER BY \
      m_bary asc

-It obtain 207 rotational supported galaxies.
-To get another 460 galaxies, change the KappaCoRot >= 0.4 with KappaCoRot < 0.4 and it will result galaxies with morphology pressure supported (Correa, 2017).
-The parameter GN, SGN, cx, cy, and cz are used to retrieve the rotation curve using the code given in the paper The EAGLE Team (2017).
+This returns 207 rotation-supported galaxies.
+To get the other 460 galaxies, change the condition from KappaCoRot >= 0.4 with KappaCoRot < 0.4 which will give pressure-supported galaxies (Correa, 2017). \
+The parameter GN, SGN, cx, cy, and cz are used to retrieve the rotation curve using the code provided in the paper The EAGLE Team (2017).

+If you have a question or willing to discuss, you can find me on robiahoktiavi@gmail.com